giovino/wf-opnsense/README.md

 ## Introduction

-This is some sample code of how you could submit firewall log data from OPNsense to Whiteface.
+This is a sample script demonstrating how you could submit firewall log data from OPNsense to Whiteface.

 ## Requirements